dotnet/docfx/Documentation/tutorial/validate your markdown files.md

 ## Validate metadata in markdown files
 In markdown file, we can write some metadata in [conceptual](../spec/docfx_flavored_markdown.md#yaml-header) or [overwrite document](intro_overwrite_files.md)
-And we allow add some plug-ins to validate metadata write in markdown files.
+And we allow add some plug-ins to validate metadata writen in markdown files.

 ### Scope of validation
-Following metadata will be validate:
+Following metadata will be validated:
 1.  yaml header in markdown.
 2.  global metadata.
 3.  file metadata.